dshanr/oci-fn-streaming/README.md

 For more information on how to create policies, go [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm).

-## Review and customize the function
+## Required files to build and deploy OCI function

 Review the following files in the current folder: